google/WebFundamentals/src/content/en/tools/chrome-devtools/evaluate-performance/index.md

 # Get Started With Analyzing Runtime Performance {: .page-title }

 {% include "web/_shared/contributors/kaycebasques.html" %}

+Note: See [Optimize Website Speed](/web/tools/chrome-devtools/speed/get-started) to learn how make your pages load faster.

 Runtime performance is how your page performs when it is running, as opposed to loading.
 This tutorial teaches you how to use the Chrome DevTools Performance